 All clinical courses in the Lakeview College of Nursing program must be taken within a six year period.
-Those courses taken more than six years prior to a student’s graduation must be repeated.
+Those courses taken more than six years prior to a student’s graduation may no longer be valid.
+If that is the case, the student will be asked to repeat the course(s).
 This rule applies to ALL students of Lakeview College of Nursing including those readmitted to the program after a dismissal, withdrawal, or leave of absence.

 Official transcripts from each institution attended must be submitted before admission will be considered.
 International transcripts and credentials must be translated into English with letter grades and course descriptions as evaluated by a recognized agency specializing in such at the student’s expense before meeting with admissions staff.